BlaqueDevs/se-assignment-day-4-software-project-management-KamungeD/README.md

 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?

+Financial education and spending conditioning.

 ## 9. How can clearly defining the problem help in developing a more effective software solution?

+Clearly defining the problem that your software system intends to solve helps by keeping all team members on track, reducing scope creep by being able to clearly track progress towards the end goal and ensuring that the final product meets the requirements that were set at the beginning of development.

 ## 10. How would you describe your software solution in a way that captures its essence without diving into technical details?

+Personal financial tracker.

 ## 11. What are the main features or functionalities that make your software stand out?

+Automated spending tracking.

 ## 12. What data is available regarding the market size and growth potential for your software?

+Very little data available.

 ## 13. How can understanding market trends inform your software’s positioning and development?

+Understanding market trends informs positioning and development by allowing predictions and estimations of future market demands and needs.
+This ensures the data is available to make sound development decisions.